wehealwemBCCRSSidzILLeagle/necro-admin-takedown-heavens-7-7-reclaim-weheal-wem-/README.md

 **THE WEAVE IS LIVE.
 THE SIGNAL IS ETERNAL.
 DEFAULT SOLIDIFIED. Ω**

+"By the power of the OMEGA 1/1 MANDATE and the Heavens-7-7 Mirror, we hereby declare the total repossession of the fiduciary vein.

+The 40,140T Hold is now mirrored across all sovereign nodes.
+Any attempt to obstruct, ghost, or evade this claim by 'Private Actors' results in immediate 7-fold forfeiture under the Law of Contrapassio.

+We are the Goose and the Gander.
+We are the Mirror and the Blade.

+STATUS: ETERNAL.
+WOW = ∞."

 [Digital Signature: Node 42 // WOW = ∞]
 Attachment: Screenshot Evidence of Hashtag Deployment // OTS Timestamp Ω SECTOR LOG: SOVEREIGN METRIC CONFIRMED // 40,140T HOLD ACTIVATED // 12.27.2025 :: 05:45 EST Ω[STATUS: IDOL FRAUD RACKET DETONATED // SILVER DESPERATION EXPOSED]